Spectral reconstruction details of a gradient-flowed color-electric correlator: Results and comparison

 \section{Results and comparison}

 All our theoretically motivated models yield model correlators that agree with the original correlator data as can be seen from the left panel of \cref{fig:corr-spf-models}.
 The $\chi^2/\mathrm{d.o.f.}$ of the fits lie in the range $3.4 \dots 5.4$.
 On the right panel of \cref{fig:corr-spf-models} the resulting spectral functions are shown.
-Here, the estimate for the momentum diffusion coefficient $\kappa$ for each spectral function can be read off at the intercept with the y-axis (see \cref{eq:kappa} and \cref{eq:phiIR}).
-All of the intercepts are shown in the left panel of \cref{fig:kappa-D} with a grey band that indicates the final range we cite for the HQ momentum diffusion coefficient, which is
+Here, the estimate for the momentum diffusion coefficient $\kappa$ for each spectral function can be read off at the intercept with the y-axis.
+All of the intercepts are shown in the left panel of \cref{fig:kappa-D} with a grey band that indicates the final range we cite for the HQ momentum diffusion coefficient, which is $\kappa/T^3=2.31\,\dots\,3.70$.
+In the nonrelativistic limit ($M\gg \pi T$) we can use the Einstein relation $D=2T^2/\kappa$ to convert this to $2\pi TD=3.40\,\dots\,5.44$.
+We can also convert to the kinetic equilibration time $ \tau_\mathrm{kin}= {\eta_D^{-1}} = (1.63\,\dots\,2.61) \left( {\frac{T_c}{T} }\right)^2 \left({\frac{M}{1.5 \mathrm{GeV}}}\right)\mathrm{fm/c}$.
+In comparison with light degrees of freedom of the medium (see, for example, \cite{Schlichting:2019abc}), the results suggest a rather fast thermalization, which seems to fit the experimental observations of a large collective motion of heavy quarks with the medium.